In re:

 Background

 William Artus is an Anchorage bankruptcy attorney with several decades of bankruptcy experience.
 Artus first met with Wayne Browning, the president and sole shareholder of Browning Timber of Alaska, Inc. ("Browning"), on corporate business in February of 1998.(1) Monthly billing statements for the firm of Artus & Choquette indicate Browning was charged $367.50 for two conferences in February and May of 1998.
 Artus charged $210.00 per hour.
 He billed Browning for 3.6 hours during July of 1998 with regard to attachment proceedings by Northern Air Cargo.
 He continued working for the corporation from August through October, 1998, charging an additional $854.74 for fees and costs.
-Artus dealt with attorney TOP 6 ABR 204 Joan Travostino regarding Heller Financial Leasing's attempted recovery of equipment from Browning.
+Artus dealt with attorney 6 ABR 204 Joan Travostino regarding Heller Financial Leasing's attempted recovery of equipment from Browning.
 Browning made one token payment of $157.50 for the January conference on July 2, 1998.
 By the end of December, 1998, however, it owed Artus and his law firm, Artus & Choquette, nearly $3,000.00.
 Artus worked for Browning through January, primarily on the corporation's chapter 11 filing.
 According to the monthly billing statements, Browning owed Artus $4,048.14 by the end of January, 1999.

 After receiving a check for $15,000.00 from Browning on February 1, 1999, Artus prepared the initial chapter 11 bankruptcy filing for the corporation.
 The petition was filed February 1st.
 Artus prepared a list of the debtor's twenty largest unsecured creditors, a chapter 11 petition and a "matrix verification" listing the names and addresses of Browning's creditors.
 Artus & Choquette was not listed on the matrix.
 Artus also prepared, signed and filed an application for authority to be employed as attorney for the estate.
 Paragraph 8 of that application provided:

-8. That to the best of Debtor's knowledge, William D. Artus neither represents nor holds any interest adverse to Debtor as a debtor in possession or the estate in the matter upon which he is to be engaged for Debtor as debtor in possession, his employment would be to the best interest of this estate, and William D. Artus is a disinterested person as defined in section 101(14) of the Bankruptcy Code, 11 U.S.C. § 101(14).
+Artus's bill for prepetition services was not mentioned in the application.
+The fact that Browning had paid a $15,000.00 retainer also was not mentioned.
+Artus filed a separate declaration under oath in support of his application stating, in part:8.
+That to the best of Debtor's knowledge, William D. Artus neither represents nor holds any interest adverse to Debtor as a debtor in possession or the estate in the matter upon which he is to be engaged for Debtor as debtor in possession, his employment would be to the best interest of this estate, and William D. Artus is a disinterested person as defined in section 101(14) of the Bankruptcy Code, 11 U.S.C. § 101(14).

-3. I do not hold or represent any interest adverse to the debtor or this estate.
+Again, no mention was made of Artus's prepetition bill or the $15,000.00 retainer.3.
+I do not hold or represent any interest adverse to the debtor or this estate.

-TOP 6 ABR 205
+6 ABR 205

 4. I am a disinterested person as defined in Section 101 (14) of the Bankruptcy Code, 11 U.S.C. § 101(14).